gibbok/typescript-book/README.md

 console.log(area(circle)); // 12.566370614359172
 ```

-## The never type
+## The never Type

 When a variable is narrowed to a type that cannot contain any values, the TypeScript compiler will infer that the variable must be of the `never` type.
-This is because the never type represents a value that can never be produced.
+This is because The never Type represents a value that can never be produced.

 ```typescript
 const printValue = (val: string | number) => {